-History: A sixties university, it was founded on an interdisciplinary philosophy typical of the time.
+History: A sixties university founded in 1965 on an interdisciplinary philosophy typical of the time.

 Ambience: Pastoral in summer, grey and atmospheric in winter, surrounded by hop fields and white-turreted oast houses.
 The main campus' modern buildings are surrounded by landscaped garden and there's a cinema, theatre and a nightclub on site.
 The Medway campus is in the heart of the Kent Thameside development.

 Who's the boss?
 Professor Dame Julia Goodfellow is vice-chancellor.
 Julia is a former chief executive of the Biotechnology and Biological Sciences Research Council.

 Prospectus: 01227 827 272 or download one here.

 What you need to know